Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding: Methodology

 \subsection{Visual Integration Point Hypothesis}

 Deep neural networks are known to develop hierarchical representations across layers~\citep{chen2023improving, fan2024not, jin2025exploring}, where each layer has different types and resolutions of information \citep{joseph_nanda_2024_laying_foundations,skean2025layer,artzy2024attend,jiang2025devils}.
 In this paper, we hypothesize that an LVLM has a \textbf{\textit{Visual Integration Point} (VIP)} $l^*$, a critical layer where the model begins to actively leverage visual information to perform task-specific reasoning.
 Prior to this point, the model primarily engages in general-purpose processing of visual and textual inputs---visual features may be ``seen,'' but not yet ``used'' to guide inference, and the interactions between modalities remain shallow.
 This behavioral shift can be reflected in the representation distances: at and beyond VIP, the distance between $Z_{\text{vis}}^{l}$ and $Z_{\text{blind}}^{l}$ increases markedly for vision-dependent tasks ($\mathcal{P}_{\text{TV}}$), signaling that the model has started to utilize visual information to solve the task, while vision-independent tasks ($\mathcal{P}_{\text{T}}$) show smaller such shift.
 Thus, the notion of VIP captures a key behavior transition inside LVLMs.
 If such a specific point $l^*$ exists, identifying it allows us to localize where the differences between language-prior-dominated and visually grounded inference start to manifest within the model’s internal processing.
 We formalize this hypothesis below. \begin{hypothesis}[\textbf{Existence of the visual integration point}] Given a distance metric $d(\cdot,\cdot):\mathcal{Z}\times\mathcal{Z} \rightarrow \mathbb{R}$, distributions $\mathcal{P}_\text{TV}$ and $\mathcal{P}_\text{T}$ (Eq. \ref{ass:data:eq}), and an LVLM $F_{\theta}$ with $L$ layers which produces a chain-of-embedding $(Z^{1},...,Z^{L}$) given input, let $\mathbf{D}_{l}$ be an expected representation distance defined as Eq. \ref{eq:erd}.
-Then, there exists a visual integration point $l^{*}$ that discerns $\mathbf{D}_{l}$ between $\mathcal{P}_{\text{VT}}$ and $\mathcal{P}_{\text{T}}$, that is,
+Then, there exists a visual integration point $l^{*}$ that discerns $\mathbf{D}_{l}$ between $\mathcal{P}_{\text{VT}}$ and $\mathcal{P}_{\text{T}}$, that is, { } where $\tau \in \mathbb{R}^{+}$ denote a model-dependent constant threshold for each data distribution\footnote{We manually select the $\tau$ and VIP for each model over the observed distances $\mathbf{D}_{l}$ for analysis convenience (see Appendix~\ref{apdx:sec:vip} and~\ref{apdx:sec:implementation} for details on this manual selection and an automatic selection method as well).}. \end{hypothesis}